Email Us Contact

 Signs that your spouse may be hiding assets in cryptocurrency include unexplained transfers from bank accounts to cryptocurrency exchanges like Coinbase or Kraken, the presence of crypto wallet apps on their devices, references to crypto in emails or messages, and bank statements showing purchases from exchanges.

-Our digital forensics team traces cryptocurrency movements through blockchain analysis, identifies exchange accounts through banking records, and works with legal counsel to compel disclosure through court orders when necessary.
+Digital forensics specialists may trace cryptocurrency movements through blockchain analysis, identify exchange activity through banking records when available, and coordinate with legal counsel when subpoenas or court orders are required.

 Protecting Yourself Before Filing for Divorce